generaleagleyt/SkyLady/README.md

 ## Rerunning the Patcher

+1. Open your SkyLady mod folder and delete both 'meshes' and 'textures' folders inside it.

-1. Before you launch Synthesis, disable all active SkyLady plugins (.esp files) on the right side of MO2.
+2. Before you launch Synthesis, disable all active SkyLady plugins (.esp files) on the right side of MO2.

-2. Launch Synthesis through MO2.
+3. Launch Synthesis through MO2.

-3. Configure the settings to your liking.
+4. Configure the settings to your liking.
 If you want to keep previously assigned looks, make sure to enable appropriate settings.

-4. Run the patcher.
+5. Run the patcher.

-5. After it's done, copy and save the Synthesis log if necessary.
+6. After it's done, copy and save the Synthesis log if necessary.
 Close Synthesis.

 ## Patcher's Settings